-Evaluation of a Target Business and Structuring of Our Initial Business Combination

-In evaluating a prospective target business, we expect to conduct a due diligence review which may encompass, among other things, meetings with incumbent management and employees, document reviews, interviews of customers and suppliers, inspection of facilities, as applicable, as well as a review of financial, operational, legal and other information which will be made available to us.
+Evaluation of a Target Business and Structuring of Our Initial Business Combination interviews of customers and suppliers, inspection of facilities, as applicable, as well as a review of financial, operational, legal and other information which will be made available to us.
 If we determine to move forward with a particular target, we will proceed to structure and negotiate the terms of the business combination transaction.